 The main contributors to the carbon footprint of food waste are cereals (34% of the total), meat (21%) and vegetables (21%).

 The decomposition of food waste, together with the production of cattle, sheep, goats and rice, is a relevant source of methane emissions.
-It is estimated that more than a third of the food produced globally is not being eaten after purchase, being more intense in the middle and upper-income regions.
-These regions account for about two-thirds of the total carbon footprint, while their contribution to total food waste is around 50%.
+According to the UNEP Food Waste Index (2024), 1.05 billion tonnes of food went to waste in 2022 — approximately 19% of food available to consumers, with an additional 13% lost in the supply chain after harvest.
+Combined, roughly one-third of all food produced is lost or wasted globally.
+Middle and upper-income regions account for about two-thirds of the total carbon footprint, while their contribution to total food waste is around 50%.
 Furthermore, the impact of meat is even higher in these regions, because, in addition to the considerable waste of this product, more meat needs to be produced to meet the high demand.

 The annual carbon footprint of food waste is about 500 kg CO2 eq. per capita.
 Europe, North America, Oceania and Industrialized Asia stand out as the regions with the highest emission per capita (approximately 700 to 900 kg CO2 eq. per person and per year).
 Sub-Saharan Africa is the region with the lowest footprint per capita (about 180 kg CO2 eq.).